 - Install your new trigger, and then reverse the above process

-The above step-by-step process will only need to be followed if you are going to be replacing just the trigger and not the full assembly.
+The step-by-step process above will show how to replace just the trigger and not the full assembly.
 Many companies will offer a trigger assembly and not just a trigger because replacing the assembly as a whole is much simpler (you can remove the trigger assembly just by field stripping the rifle down).

 These are the most important factors to consider when looking for a new trigger for your Ruger 10/22 rifle.

 The trigger pull weight is the first thing to look for in a new trigger for your Ruger 10/22.
 It is what you will notice first when you shoot the rifle.
 The trigger pull weight is basically the amount of force that is needed in order to pull back the trigger and fire.